-- 8.8 The theatre team should all engage in the use of the WHO surgical safety process, including the 'Five Steps to Safe Surgery' commencing with a team brief, and concluding the list with a team debrief.^{4,155} The team debrief should highlight things done well and also identify areas requiring improvement.157 Teams should consider including the declaration of emergency call procedures specific to the location as part of the team brief.^{4,111,158} - 8.9 The anaesthetist should be with the patient at all times while the patient is anaesthetised.
-In hospitals employing AAs, this responsibility may be delegated to an AA, supervised by a consultant anaesthetist in accordance with the scope of practice for AAs.^{112,114} - 8.10 In exceptional circumstances, an anaesthetist working singlehandedly may be called to briefly assist with or perform a lifesaving procedure nearby.
-This is a matter for individual judgement and a dedicated ODP or anaesthetic nurse should be present to monitor the patient in these exceptional circumstances.114 This should be for as short a period as possible and the person left to monitor the patient should be aware of how to call for further help.
+- 8.6 The whole operating team should agree to any change to a published operating list.
+This list should be rewritten or reprinted, including a date and time of the update and should be clearly identifiable as a changed list.156 Following a change in the theatre list, a further team brief should take place and the admissions area and recovery units should be informed. - 8.7 Written guidelines should outline the policy for the collection of patients from the ward or admissions unit, as well as the handover by ward staff to a designated member of the operating department staff.157 - 8.8 The theatre team should all engage in the use of the WHO surgical safety process, including the 'Five Steps to Safe Surgery' commencing with a team brief, and concluding the list with a team debrief.^{4,156} The team debrief should highlight things done well and also identify areas requiring improvement.158 Teams should consider including the declaration of emergency call procedures specific to the location as part of the team brief.^{4,112,159} - 8.9 The anaesthetist should be with the patient at all times while the patient is anaesthetised.
+In hospitals employing AAs, this responsibility may be delegated to an AA, supervised by a consultant anaesthetist in accordance with the scope of practice for AAs.^{113,115} - 8.10 In exceptional circumstances, an anaesthetist working singlehandedly may be called to briefly assist with or perform a lifesaving procedure nearby.
+This is a matter for individual judgement and a dedicated ODP or anaesthetic nurse should be present to monitor the patient in these exceptional circumstances.115 This should be for as short a period as possible and the person left to monitor the patient should be aware of how to call for further help.